virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 The following steps are:
 * Create and push a branch named `stanford` - to be skipped if adhering to the **Note** above
 * `gh-pages` branch will be automatically generated, as defined by the workflow, hence its creation is not required
-* in the `.github/workflows/deploy.yml` file specify the branch, which will later be used by the workflow, which upon the `git push` command, triggers the workflow:

-    ~~~
-    push:
-      branches:
-      - stanford
-    ~~~

 of the forked repository, in the `.github/workflows/deploy.yml` ([link][07]) file which will contain the required `HTML`, `css`, `.js`, and other files is used for generating the required `HTML`, `css`, `.js`, as well as the other files - other than the `gh-pages`